East Siberian Lowland

 Owing to the harshness of the climate the East Siberian Lowland is largely unpopulated.
 Inhabited centers are small and widely scattered.
-Chokurdakh, Olenegorsk, Nizhneyansk, Russkoye Ustye, Zyryanka, Srednekolymsk, Argakhtakh and Andryushkino are among the few towns in the area.
+Andryushkino, Argakhtakh, Chokurdakh, Nizhneyansk, Olenegorsk, Russkoye Ustye, Srednekolymsk, and Zyryanka are among the few towns in the area.

 Geography

 The East Siberian Lowland is an extensive region located in the far north-east of Siberia.
 It is roughly triangular in shape and is about 1300 km from east to west and 1100 km from north to south, gradually rising and narrowing southwards, deeper into the continent.
 Except for a small section at the southern end the lowland region lies almost wholly north of the Polar Circle.
 The lowland includes the Yana-Indigirka, Kolyma and Aby lowlands, vast alluvial plains, swampy and dotted with thousands of lakes.
 These smaller lowland units are limited by residual ridges which break the generally flat relief, including the Kyundyulyun, Polousny Range, Ulakhan-Sis, Kondakov Plateau and Suor Uyata, as well as by isolated hills rising from the tundra, such as the Kisilyakh-Tas by the Alazeya.
 Most of the kigilyakhs of Yakutia are found in these elevated areas of the East Siberian Lowland.

 To the north the East Siberian Lowland is bound by shallow marginal seas of the Arctic Ocean, the Laptev Sea and the East Siberian Sea.
 It includes the large New Siberian Islands and the smaller Medvezhy Islands, which form a continuum with the Eastern Siberian continental lowland region.
 To the west, south and southwest the lowland is limited by the East Siberian Mountains, including the Verkhoyansk Range, the Chersky Range and their foothills, as well as by the Alazeya Plateau, and to the east by the western end of the ranges of the Anadyr and the Yukaghir Highlands.

 The lowlands are crossed by slowly meandering rivers flowing mostly northwards.
 The main ones are the Yana, Indigirka and Kolyma and their tributaries, as well as the smaller Omoloy, Alazeya, Sundrun and Khroma rivers.
 Except for the very large ones, most of the rivers of the lowland freeze to the bottom in the winter.

 Continuous permafrost is prevalent in the East Siberian Lowlands, and permafrost-related formations such as alas thermokarst depressions and baydzharakh mounds are common throughout the region.